rarnaldi/ACTSforNA60p/README.md

 to allow tracking also for very low B (not clear if tracking performances are still acceptable)

+3) In Examples/Algorithms/TrackFinding/include/ActsExamples/TrackFinding/TrackParamsEstimationAlgorithm.hpp we modify the following values, used in the evaluation of the uncertainties associated to the track parameter estimate performed at the end of the seeding step.

+/// Constant term of the loc0 resolution.
+	double sigmaLoc0 = 5 * Acts::UnitConstants::um;
+	/// Constant term of the loc1 resolution. double sigmaLoc1 = 5 * Acts::UnitConstants::um;
+	/// Phi angular resolution.
+	double sigmaPhi = 0.02 * Acts::UnitConstants::degree;
+	/// Theta angular resolution.
+	double sigmaTheta = 0.02 * Acts::UnitConstants::degree;
+	/// q/p resolution.
+	double sigmaQOverP = 0.1 / Acts::UnitConstants::GeV;
+	/// Time resolution.
+	double sigmaT0 = 1400 * Acts::UnitConstants::s;
+	/// Inflate tracks
+	std::array<double, 6> initialVarInflation = {20., 20., 10., 10., 1., 1.};

-3) In Plugins/TGeo/include/Acts/Plugins/TGeo/TGeoLayerBuilder.hpp the envelope values have to be modified to allow a rectangular shape
+4) In Plugins/TGeo/include/Acts/Plugins/TGeo/TGeoLayerBuilder.hpp the envelope values have to be modified to allow a rectangular shape

     // Default constructor
     LayerConfig()